beNative/prompt-forge/TECHNICAL_MANUAL.md

 The application uses the **`electron-updater`** library to handle automatic updates.

 -   **Process**:
-    -   On application startup in a packaged environment, after the main window is created, `autoUpdater.checkForUpdatesAndNotify()` is called in `electron/main.ts`.
+    -   On application startup in a packaged environment, `autoUpdater.checkForUpdatesAndNotify()` is called in `electron/main.ts`.
+    -   The user can control whether to receive pre-releases via a setting.
+This setting (`allowPrerelease`) is stored in the settings JSON file.
+On startup, the main process reads this file to configure `autoUpdater.allowPrerelease` before checking for updates.
+If the user changes this setting while the app is running, an IPC message is sent to the main process to update the `autoUpdater` configuration in real-time.
     -   This function communicates with the release provider (configured as GitHub in `package.json`) to check for a new version.
     -   If a newer version is found on the GitHub release page, it is downloaded in the background without interrupting the user.
     -   Upon successful download, `electron-updater` triggers a native system notification to inform the user that an update is ready.